umd-dslam/docs/src/analysis.md

 | double     | 8            | 8                      |
 | char       | 16           | 16                     |

+### Object References

+References have a typical size of 4 bytes on 32-bit platforms and on 64-bits platforms with heap boundary less than 32GB, and 8 bytes for this boundary above 32GB.
+We are working with large heaps and need to assume that all references are 8 bytes ([UseCompressedOops](https://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html) is false).

+### Object Header

 In a modern 64-bit JDK, an object has a 12-byte header, padded to a multiple of 8 bytes, so the minimum object size is 16 bytes.
-References have a typical size of 4 bytes on 32-bit platforms and on 64-bits platforms with heap boundary less than 32GB, and 8 bytes for this boundary above 32GB.

-**Note:** Here we only make a rough estimate of the size of different objects.
-Optimizatins like reordering object properties and memory layout of super/subclasses in JVM heap allocation were not considered.
-But this does not affect the final result.

 ## File and Directory